Analysis | A day-by-day guide to Congress’s high-stakes budget week

 Here’s what could happen this week in Congress — and what could happen if lawmakers don’t get it done.

-Monday: The clock is ticking to a government shut down
+Monday: The clock is ticking to a government shutdown

 In the Senate: Lawmakers will take a key procedural vote on a funding bill to keep the government open.
 It’s expected to fail when Republicans block it.
 That’s because it includes language to suspend the debt ceiling through next year so the Treasury Department can borrow money to pay its existing debt.
 Republicans are refusing to provide votes to raise the debt ceiling (normally a bipartisan vote).